Is Your Customers’ Data Secure?

 TRUST = CREDIBILITY + RELIABILITY + INTIMACY / SELF ORIENTATION

 Companies relay this through their communications design and relationship.
 Self-orientation as the bottom denominator is important.
 If an institution is overly self-oriented, that is not building trust.
 No one wants to see a corporate selfie!
-More than a dollar value, perception of trust in the organization is most important.
+More than a dollar value, the perception of trust in the organization is most important.
 If you continue to have that, you increase the confidence that you take security seriously.
 Brand trust and protection are equally important.
-You have to ask your self if you have the right decision framework across the customer journey and the customer experience.
+You have to ask yourself if you have the right decision framework across the customer journey and the customer experience.

 There are three layers of security:

-- Something You Know: password, mother’s maiden name, pin
+1. Something You Know: password, mother’s maiden name, pin

-- Something You Have: token, key fob, key card, remote control, physical device
+2. Something You Have: token, key fob, key card, remote control, physical device

-- Something You Are: biometrics, face, eyes, fingerprints, etc. Now, companies are starting to use finger and palm veins because they are subcutaneous, so you cannot easily steal them (without chopping off a limb).
+3. Something You Are: biometrics, face, eyes, fingerprints, etc. Now, companies are starting to use finger and palm veins because they are subcutaneous, so you cannot easily steal them (without chopping off a limb).
 Get ready for Biometric Identification as Service (BaaS).
 Amazon is already doing it with Amazon One.

 Friction makes mass adoption hard.
-Apple did us all a favor with the iPhone face unlock – it has reduced the barrier to use biometric data and normalized it so it’s not as weird.
-However, we are still in the early stages and have to get customer experience right.
+Apple did us all a favor with the iPhone face unlock ā€“ it has reduced the barrier to use biometric data and normalized it so itā€™s not as weird.
+However, we are still in the early stages and have to get the customer experience right.

 Ultimately, customers should have their own data and be able to manage and see what elements they want to share, with whom, and under which context.
-For instance, on Instagram you might share certain things, but to open a bank account you need to share more.
-Flexibility needs be created.
+For instance, on Instagram, you might share certain things, but to open a bank account you need to share more.
+Flexibility needs to be created.
 Some people want to town the data because it can be monetized.

 But, who has the right to operate a database of that importance with trust and reliability?